olatkem2/World_Football_Data/README.md

 This is the third side-project that I am using to solidify my understanding of the Modern Data Stack and the Analytics Engineering Space.

 My second attempt at an analytics engineering can be found [World GDP Estimates](https://github.com/olatkem2/World-GDP-Estimates) where I scrapped GDP Data from Wikipedia and built a Data Pipeline that ingested data from google sheets to Postgres and from Postgres to Bigquery using Airbyte in Docker.
-DBT Cloud for transformations, git for Version Control and Power BI for delivery insights.
+DBT Cloud for transformations, git for Version Control and Power BI for deliverying insights.
 If you need help on this tools, you can check out the this link [YML Fashion Hub](https://github.com/olatkem2/YML-Fashion-Hub---dbt-project)

 ## Implementation and Configuration of Virtual Environment, dbt core, dbt project, git initialization and VS code